umair-ali-bhutto/CodeSync/README.md

 </p>

 A simple **Codeshare.io–like** application built with **Spring Boot 2.5.5** and **Java 8**.
-It allows users to share text in real time using a URL-based key — no authentication required.
+It allows users to share text in real time using a URL-based key — no authentication required, with advanced **security, logging, and auditing** features added.

 ---

 ## 🚀 Features

+### Core Features

 - URL-based shared rooms